Wrist and Hand

 Involves first removing the damaged bone and cartilage surfaces.
 It is then replaced by a metal prosthetic and the patella is replaced with a plastic implant to create a prosthetic joint that can improve function and pain.
 Please visit the following link Total Knee Replacement – OrthoInfo – AAOS or watch an informational video at Total Knee Replacement Animation – OrthoInfo -AAOS for more information.

 In unicompartmental knee replacement (also called partial knee replacement) only a portion of the knee is resurfaced.
 For more information about a partial knee replacement, please visit Unicompartmental (Partial) Knee Replacement – OrthoInfo – AAOS

 Primary knee replacements are normally very successful in improving patients’ mobility and quality of life, but there are occasions when the implant may require revision to replace the original prosthesis.
 This can involve replacing one or all of the prosthesis components.
 For more information regarding knee replacement revisions, please visit Revision Total Knee Replacement – OrthoInfo – AAOS.

-If you are scheduled for a knee replacement, we highly encourage you to view the appropriate links above and the East Hawaii Health Orthopedics post-op instructions: Link to our post-op instructions
+If you are scheduled for a knee replacement, we highly encourage you to view the appropriate links above and the East Hawaii Health Orthopedics post-op instructions.

 A total hip replacement may be recommended when damage caused by osteoarthritis or a fracture has occurred.
 With a total hip arthroplasty, also known as total hip replacement, the damaged or diseased bone and cartilage are removed and replaced with a prosthesis, made of metal or ceramic.
 This procedure can improve function and decrease pain.
 For more information regarding hip osteoarthritis, please visit Osteoarthritis of the Hip Animation – OrthoInfo – AAOS